longan1/demo/README.md

 -Add your key-value for another api

--For example: Key:store_name , Value: The demo store (If you don't know the required field names, just click the "Try It" button, and it will prompt you for the necessary fields if have)
+-For example: Key:store_name , Value: The demo store (If you don't know the required field names, just click the "Try API" button, and it will prompt you for the necessary fields if have)